2026 Programme

 Key takeaways:

-• Productivity tradeoff.
+• productivity tradeoff.
 How short-term gains masks long-term capability gaps.

-• Ways to measure skills loss and overall long-term productivity gains.
+• ways to measure skills loss and overall long-term productivity gains.

-• How to build employee commitment to upskill
+• how to build employee commitment to upskill

-• Strategic deceleration.
+• strategic deceleration.
 Examples of how intentionally slowing down for meaningful human oversight and stretch tasks can strengthen mastery and dignity.

 12:00 - 12:30